wptinysolution/media-library-tools/README.txt

 Yes.
 Click the **Stop** button at any time to pause.
 The progress bar turns amber to indicate a stopped state.
 You can resume by clicking **Restart from Beginning** or proceed to clean up orphaned files using the **Check Rubbish Files** button.

-= How do I compress images in my WordPress media library? = Go to **Media > Media Tools > Media Table**, tick the images you want to compress, choose **Compress Images** from the Bulk Actions dropdown, and click **Apply**.
-Pick a compression level in the window that opens and start.
-You can also compress a single image using the **Compress image** link on its row.
+= How do I compress images in my WordPress media library? = Go to **Media > Media Tools > Compress Images**.
+The page shows how many images your library contains, how many are already compressed, and how many remain.
+Pick a compression level and click the compress button to process the remaining images.
+You can also compress a single image using the **Compress image** link on its row in the Media Table.

 = Which image formats can be compressed? =
 JPEG, PNG, and WebP.
 Other file types are ignored and never modified.